cosmos/sdk-tutorials/academy/4-my-own-chain/external-gui.md

 </ExpansionPanel>

-With the packages installed, now comes some tedium, where you **fix the GUI code** to fit with the installed versions:
+With the packages installed, you **fix the GUI code** to fit with the installed versions:

 <ExpansionPanel title="Adjust FontAwesome in a few files">